davidmfoley/sanders/README.md

 # can also register objects directly
-container.register('databaseConfig',{server: 'FOO', user: 'BAR', password : 'BAZ'}) container.register('emailConfig', {server: 'localhost", fromEmail: 'bar@example.com'})
+container.register('databaseConfig',{server: 'FOO', user: 'BAR', password : 'BAZ'}) container.register('emailConfig', {server: 'localhost', fromEmail: 'bar@example.com'})

 # now you can get the things you need, with the dependencies you have configured
 userSocket = container.get(UserSocket)